Subscribe now to get my inspiring essays & posters conveniently delivered to your inbox!

 Here are 3 simple mindset shifts to enjoy more happiness and inner peace.

 Searching for happiness is something that everyone is always doing – to some degree or another.

 Of course everybody has a different list of things which makes them happy.

 However, there is one thing that a vast majority of people are sold on: your mindset has a profound effect on your overall happiness levels.

 If you’re wondering “how can I make my mindset happy?” – here are 3 simple mindset shifts you can start to work on today – and increase your chances of living a happy life.

-You will want to learn to achieve an overall sense of positivity.
+The first simple mindset shift you need to make: learn to achieve an overall sense of positivity.

-In order to do this, you will want to spend some time reading up on Positive Psychology, so that you can be more clear on how to view life with a positive lens.
+In order to do this, you will want to spend some time reading up on Positive Psychology – which I write about in my many happiness articles on this site.
+I encourage you to explore my library of articles, so you can learn how to view life with a more positive lens.

-You will want to focus on what psychologists call a “growth mindset” in contrast to a fixed mindset.
+The second simple mindset shift you need to make: focus on what psychologists call a “growth mindset” in contrast to a fixed mindset.